osh-labs/OSH-Monitor/docs/TWACore-Developer-Guide.md

 **OSHA-Compliant Time-Weighted Average Calculation Library**

-This guide explains the TWACore library for new engineers joining the SEN66-Dosimetry environmental monitoring project.
+This guide explains the TWACore library for new engineers joining the OSH-Monitor environmental monitoring project.

 ---